Updated July 29, 2023

 Overview of Top Banks in Singapore

-An international financial center called Singapore, whose government policies and practices are pro-business, and henceforth these are the reasons for which many foreign banks have started operating their business and have built their branches in Singapore.
-Its strategic location and attractive policies make Singapore (in southeast Asia) a banking hub.
+An international financial centre called Singapore, whose government policies and practices are pro-business, and subsequently, these are why many foreign banks have started operating their business and have built their branches in Singapore.
+Its strategic location and attractive policies make Singapore (in Southeast Asia) a banking hub.
 Singapore has more than 200 banks.
 Further, Singapore allows banks to connect to the world easily.
 The high standard of living has also created a huge market for financial institutions like banks to capitalize on.

 One can divide Singapore’s banking system into 2 broad categories:

 - Local Banks: Singapore has only 6 local banks, and the top three local banks are the Development Bank of Overseas Chinese Banking Corporation, Singapore and United Overseas Bank.

 - Foreign Banks: Singapore has around more than 150 foreign banks.

 And they can be further categorized into different groups:

 - Full Banks: With more than 27 full banks in Singapore.
 BNP Paribas, ABN Amro, and HSBC are the most significant and topmost banks among these.